 An updated business case with 10-year financial projections has been prepared and was presented to the Learning and Teaching Committee in January 2020.
+This will be updated once the Project Management Office is able to advise.

 Note:

 The College will submit its application for tDAP only when the Project Board is confident that it will be successful.
 There is no external deadline, and although ELT is keen to achieve tDAP as soon as possible, it is a question of 'when' rather than 'if'.
 This has a bearing in the current risk score below.